Catholic Bible: Catholic English versions

 In 2013, The Message - Catholic / Ecumenical Edition was also published, with the deuterocanonical books translated by a Catholic scholar, William Griffin.

+In 2017, the Good News Translation (GNT)—commonly known as the Good News Bible (GNB)—released a new Catholic Edition in the UK, primarily published by the British & Foreign Bible Society.

 Languages with a Catholic translation of the Bible

 Precise details of how many languages a full Catholic version of the Bible has been translated into that correspond to the description above and canon law are hard to establish but by 2025 the Global Bible Catalogue contained over 1200 entries in 191 languages for Bibles that included deuterocanonical books.

 Recent translations include a translation in both official written languages of Norway, Bokmål and Nynorsk, and Kibeembe in the Republic of Congo, both published in 2024.